-How to Mix and Match Your Art to Create the Perfect Salon Hang
+How to Mix and Match Your Art to Create the Perfect 'Salon-Style' Hang

 One of our favourite things to do is collect artwork.
 And when we say favourite things, we might mean addictions.
 We love unearthing new and emerging artists to support, and we love purchasing a variety of pieces to hang in our home.
 The only thing reigning us in is a lack of wall space.

 Are you anything like us?
 Then you might want to try incorporating a portrait gallery-style hanging space in your home.
 This style, known as 'salon-style' hanging, is based on a trend that first initiated in the chicest apartments way back in 17th France.
 The idea was to collect as many pictures as you could and hang them all at once, both to showcase your taste and patronage of fine art but also to fill your life with creativity.
 The style continued over the centuries and has reemerged in recent years as one of the most popular interior design trends.
 Everyone from Emily Ratajkowski to Ginnifer Goodwin, has incorporated a salon-style wall in their homes.